Coy C. Vickers, Jr.

 About the Owner

-property.
+dreams.
 He obtained his baccalaureate degree in Real Estate from New York University (NYU), Master's of Education from the Harvard Graduate School of Education, Accredited Buyer's Representative (ABR), Accredited Consultant in Real Estate (ACRE), Graduate, REALTORS Institute (GRI) and Certified Residential Specialist (CRS) professional designations and is currently engaged as a real estate acquisition consultant and residential redeveloper.
 With Coy at the helm of the business, his clients can have peace of mind knowing an expert will support and guide them every step of the way.
 Additionally, Coy has also served as a former president of both the Greater Philadelphia Association of REALTORS and the Philadelphia Metropolitan Board of Realtist, professional trade organizations.